williamlim26/the-everything/README.md

 The Everything App is designed to be a centralized platform for various productivity tools and utilities.
 It leverages Next.js for server-side rendering and AWS DynamoDB for data persistence, providing a seamless and responsive user experience.

-You can access the live application at: [https://the-everything-will.vercel.app/](https://the-everything-will.vercel.app/)
+You can access the live application at: <a href="https://the-everything-will.vercel.app/" target="_blank">https://the-everything-will.vercel.app/</a>

 ## Features